American Association of Philosophy Teachers Studies in Pedagogy

 Authors may post a non-formatted version of their article as submitted to AAPT Studies in Pedagogy to open access web sites.
 This means a version in a format that does not duplicate the look and feel of the journal (such as ASCII TXT, HTML, Word).
 We cannot grant permission for the use of any file format that reproduces page images from the journal (such as TIF, PDF, JPEG).
 Posting a non-formatted version of the paper allows authors to make their work more widely known without asking a non-profit journal to bear the cost and risk of free distribution.

 This archiving policy is classified as GREEN in the SHERPA/RoMEO database.

-Long term preservation of AAPT Studies in Pedagogy in electronic format will be assured through PORTICO and the CLOCKSS archive.
+Long-term preservation of AAPT Studies in Pedagogy in electronic format has been assured through PORTICO and the CLOCKSS archive.